But first, a list of current Tulsa coffee houses

 then decided to visit St. Michael's.
 I hoped to have a drink and recall better

 days.
 St. Michael's was CLOSED!
-The notice on the door referenced non-payment
+The notice on

 Still going strong after 45 years at its original location of 31st. and Harvard

-behind Ranch Acres Shopping Center (on the east side facing Indianapolis.)
+behind Ranch Acres Shopping Center, on the east side facing Indianapolis

-It's the only Coffee House to survive the end of the great Folk Scare of
+(3324 E 31st St).
+It's the only Coffee House to survive the end of

-the 60s.
-It's basically the same as it was when it first opened in 1960 and
+the great Folk Scare of the 60s.
+It's basically the same as it was when it

-is still featuring live music.
-After having weathered a few name changes
+first opened in 1960 and is still featuring live music.
+After having weathered

-and close calls to its existence over the years it's still the same familiar
+a few name changes and close calls to its existence over the years it's still

 A guy named Ty (or "Cy"; see Ginny Moss' note from GB 218 below) Kelly